JinxCodesAI/pm/docs/idea.md

 *   **Step 1: Digest and Structure Raw Input**
     *   **How it works:** The user pastes their unstructured meeting notes, emails, or call transcripts into the tool.
     *   **AI Action:** The AI parses and organizes the data into a structured summary.
+    *   **User Guidance:** An optional "Guidance for the AI" field lets the user steer the analysis (e.g., "emphasize budget risks and stakeholder alignment").
+The Analyze action incorporates this guidance by prioritizing related insights and labeling the summary with a focus line.
     *   **Iteration & Feedback Loop:** This is the base layer.
 The user can edit this structured summary at any time.
 If they have a follow-up call and get new information, they can add it here.
 The tool will flag downstream artifacts (the brief, personas) that might be affected by the changes, suggesting a review.

 *   **Step 2: The Guided Brief Builder**